-Failing to include intermediate CA certificates might produce erratic behaviour in the Smart ID Mobile App app, which is very difficult to troubleshoot.
+Failing to include intermediate CA certificates might produce erratic behavior in the Smart ID Mobile App, which is very difficult to troubleshoot.

-The certificate containers are referred to from the configuration file cod-hermod.yml.
+The certificate containers are referred to from the configuration file application.yml (cod-hermod.yml).
 See below in the Hermod configuration section.

 The docker image can be loaded locally to each machine, or to the docker registry, and used remotely from several machines.

 If you want to load the released docker image locally on the target host: